Supporting Student Success

 At CARE, students find an engaging commons area designed to encourage interaction and collaboration.
 Scheduled and on-demand tutoring, study groups, teaching assistants, and a variety of resources are available to help students excel.
 The center is state-of-the-art, with flexibility to accommodate changing needs of engineering students.

-With 20,000 sq. ft. of space spanning the entire fourth floor of the Grainger Engineering Library, CARE offers a variety of designated areas for group study, individual study, tutoring, computer workstations, course study halls, and workshops.
+With 20,000 sq. ft. of space spanning the entire fourth floor of the Grainger Engineering Library, CARE offers a variety of designated areas for group study, individual study, tutoring, computer workstations, exam review sessions, and workshops.
 Rooms can be reserved for study groups, tutoring, practicing presentations, workshops, videoconferencing, and other activities.

 Fall & Spring Hours: